Exact Simulation of Max-Infinitely Divisible Processes: Discussion

 \section{Discussion}

 In this paper, we have generalized the exact simulation algorithm for max-stable processes based on extremal functions to the more general class of max-id processes.
-Whenever possible, we recommend using the adaptive rejection sampling scheme for the conditional simulation of magnitude variables, in order to achieve fast and exact simulations in cases where variables to be simulated do not correspond to some standard distribution from which samples are easily drawn.
+Whenever possible, we recommend using the adaptive rejection sampling scheme for the conditional simulation of {$\tilde R_z$}, in order to achieve fast and exact simulations in cases where variables to be simulated do not correspond to some standard distribution from which samples are easily drawn.
 Although the specific implementation of the algorithm still depends on the chosen representation for $\eta_i$, our approach is general and can be applied to very broad classes of max-id processes while preserving computational efficiency.
 Moreover, the specific examples showcased in this paper already have very flexible dependence structures.
 In a simulation study, we used three different sampling algorithms to compare their speed and accuracy.
 Our novel exact simulation algorithm using the adaptive rejection sampling scheme clearly outperforms the two alternatives.
-In cases where the target density in the adaptive rejection sampling scheme is not logarithmically concave, it is possible to use an appropriately defined quasi-exact Metropolis--Hastings scheme to achieve high accuracy.
+In cases where the target density in the adaptive rejection sampling scheme is not logarithmically concave, it is possible to use an appropriately defined quasi-exact Metropolis--Hastings scheme to achieve high accuracy. {Exploring exact MCMC procedures based on coupling of Markov chains \citep{Propp.Wilson:1996} would also be an interesting future research direction.}

-Besides standard uses of such fast and exact simulation techniques in Monte--Carlo-based statistical inferences involving quantities that cannot be calculated analytically, another interesting perspective concerns Approximate Bayesian Computation (ABC) for general max-id processes, which could be implemented by analogy with the approach developed for max-stable processes in \citet{Erhardt2012}.
-As highlighted above, the computation of multivariate expression of densities and distributions functions is often numerically very expensive due to integrals that have to be evaluated numerically, such that likelihood-free inference techniques are promising alternatives.
+Besides standard uses of such fast and exact simulation techniques in Monte--Carlo-based statistical inferences involving quantities that cannot be calculated analytically, another interesting perspective concerns Approximate Bayesian Computation (ABC) for general max-id processes, which could be implemented by analogy with the approach developed for max-stable processes in \citet{Erhardt2012}. {As described above, the computation of multivariate density and distribution functions} is often numerically very expensive due to integrals that have to be evaluated numerically, such that likelihood-free inference techniques are promising alternatives.
 Fast simulation of large numbers of samples of the model is required in likelihood-free estimation methods such as ABC, and in other simulation-based inference methods such as maximum simulated likelihood \citep[e.g.,][]{Hajivassiliou2000}.